princeton-nlp/DensePhrases/README.md

         └── 1048576_flat_OPQ96_small
 ```
 All phrase indexes are created from the same model (`densephrases-multi`) and you can use all of pre-trained models above with any of these phrase indexes.
-The performance of `densephrases-multi-query-nq` with different phrase indexes is shown below.
+The performance of `densephrases-multi-query-nq` on Natural Questions (test) with different phrase indexes is shown below.

 <div class="table-wrapper" markdown="block">